Niece Waidhofer Sports Tiny Thong, Showcases Bodacious Booty In Wintry Snapshot

 "I would slide my Jeep right into a stop sign or something and I wouldn't even care if I saw you out like that!!" quipped one follower.

-“Oh my goodness you are looking absolutely so gorgeous everyday,” a second fan wrote, adding a rose and heart emoji.
+"Oh my goodness you are looking absolutely so gorgeous everyday," a second fan wrote, adding a rose and heart emoji to their words.

 "It's because you're smoking hot have a good day," a third admirer added.

-“Looking at this pic makes it difficult to breath!!” joked a fourth Instagram user who included several emoji that included flames and a heart.
+"Looking at this pic makes it difficult to breath!!" joked a fourth user, who included several emoji like flames and a heart with their message.

-Niece’s wintry pic was far from the first time she has flaunted her bare cheeks.
+Niece's wintry pic was far from the first time she has flaunted her bare cheeks.
 Earlier in the month, she showed off her perky posterior in a black lace teddy that had a cheeky bottom.
 The number laced up the back and featured off-the-shoulder sleeves for a feminine, yet sultry, look.
-With her back the the camera she struck a post that highlighted her butt.
+With her back to the camera, she struck a post that highlighted her curves.